jmacheta/GTFOg/README.md

-# GTFOg - Smart anti-fog system for Airsoft applications
+# GTfog - Smart anti-fog system for Airsoft applications

 Work in progress - please hold with PCB manufacturing until the tagged release is created.